-On May 25th 2019, the New York State Senate formally recognized Memorial Day by honoring decorated veterans from across the state, at a ceremony held in the Empire State Plaza, located in the Albany, New York.
-Veterans Rebuilding Life was honored to be among this years inductees into the State Capitol’s: Veterans Hall of Fame.
+The New York State Senate formally recognized Memorial Day, at a ceremony held in the Empire State Plaza, located in Albany, New York.
+Veterans Rebuilding Life was honored to be inducted into the State Capitol’s Veterans Hall of Fame.

-Each year, the State Senate recognizes remarkable veterans who’ve distinguished themselves in both military and civilian life.
-Veteran candidates are nominated by the State’s acting Senators, who select veterans based on their public record of service to their nation, and extensive contributions made to their local communities.
-The ceremonial event was opened by acting President and Majority leader; Senator Andrea Stewart-Cousins, who opened with the following statement:
+The Senate recognizes remarkable veterans who’ve distinguished themselves in both military and civilian life.
+Candidates are nominated by acting Senators, who selection is based on the candidate’s record of service to the nation, and extensive contributions made to their local community.
+The ceremonial event was opened by acting President and Majority leader; Senator Andrea Stewart-Cousins, who made the following statement: